Payroll

 Common Payroll Integration Scenarios

-HR System → Payroll Employee data synchronization Eliminates duplicate entries and ensures accuracy
+HR System → Payroll Keeps employee data consistent across systems Eliminates duplicate entry, improves accuracy, and ensures seamless onboarding/offboarding

 Tax and Compliance Management